Public art is slowly but surely becoming part of the Downtown Tampa landscape. Here are three local artists who are making their mark.

 Mixed-Media Urban Visual Artist

-How He Got Hooked: As a high school student in the early to mid ‘90s, a heavy interest in comic books shifted to art in the streets.
-“I can’t say how or why,” says Bask, “but I do know it felt deeply instinctive, in a primal way.”
+How He Got Hooked: As a high school student in the early- to mid-‘90s, a heavy interest in comic books shifted to art in the streets.
+“I can’t say how or why,” says Bask, “but I do know it felt deeply instinctively, in a primal way.”

 Breaking it Down: Street art and graffiti are exclusive terms for art done illegally on a city’s lining.
 The legal versions of both are simply called murals, installations or public art.